sbgh/dsStack/README.md

 When the setup is complete the dsSack application should be running.
 You should be able to open it in your browser.
 Eg. https://ipaddress:8443

 Note that since a self signed https (SSL) certificate was installed you will see a warning on your browser saying that your connection is not secure.
 You can ignore this warning and proceed.

+The setup will provide you with a new user id.
+Enter this string into settings.